Skip to content

 Tip

-We maintain a library of example policies that are ready to use or that you could tweak to meet your specific needs.
+We maintain a library of example policies that are ready to use or alter to meet your specific needs.

 If you cannot find what you are looking for below or in the library, please reach out to our support and we will craft a policy to do exactly what you need.

-With all the above theory in mind, let's jump straight to the code and define some access policies.
-This section will cover some common examples that can be copied more or less directly, and some contrived ones to serve as an inspiration.
+This section will cover some common examples that can be copied more or less directly, and some contrived ones to serve as inspiration.

 1